Skip to main content

 [5] G. B. Whitham: "Linear and Nonlinear Waves," John Wiley and Sons, NY (1973).

-This page titled 2.8: Pulse Shapes and Time-Bandwidth Products is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Franz X. Kaertner (MIT OpenCourseWare) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 2.8: Pulse Shapes and Time-Bandwidth Products is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Franz X. Kaertner (MIT OpenCourseWare) via source content that was edited to the style and standards of the LibreTexts platform.